michelebusta/MicroserviceWorkshops/Lab_Setup/Azure_AKS_Lab_Setup/Lab_Setup_For_Azure_AKS.md

     tar -C FabMedical -xzf FabMedical.tgz
     ```

-    > NOTE: Keep this Git Bash window open as your build agent SSH connection.
-You will later open new Git Bash sessions to other machines.
+    NOTE: Keep this WSL window open as your build agent SSH connection.
+During the lab you will later open new WSL sessions to other machines.

-5. Validate the sample files

-    Navigate to FabMedical folder and list the contents.
+5. Navigate to FabMedical folder and list the contents.

     ```bash
     cd FabMedical
+    ll
     ```

-    You’ll see the listing includes two folders, one for the web site and another for the content API.
+6. You’ll see the listing includes two folders, one for the web site and another for the content API.

     ```bash
-    /content-api
-    /content-web
+    content-api/
+    content-web/
     ```